ejharmsma/gitlab-ci-multi-runner/README.md

     docker run -it --rm -v /srv/my-ci-runner-config:/gitlab-config ejharmsma/gitlab-ci-multi-runner register
     ```

     And fill in the registration questions.
+Or for example in unattended mode:

+    ```
+    docker run -it --rm -v /srv/config:/gitlab-config ejharmsma/gitlab-ci-multi-runner register -n -u YOUR_GITLAB_URL -r YOUR_TOKEN --executor docker --docker-image busybox
+    ```

 3. Start runner in background (and link to dockerd container of step 1)